The Fed’s gathering storm shows why Biden chose Powell

 From a pure job-creation perspective, Powell has earned a second term.

-For a generation, central bankers in the United States prioritized price stability at all costs.
-Judging by the economic and political damage of the 2010s, those costs were high.
-What Powell has done—and has encouraged his colleagues around the world to do—is put equal emphasis on the second mandate of the Federal Reserve: full employment
+For a generation, many central bankers prioritized price stability.
+Judging by the slow economic growth of the 2010s, there was a cost to that decision.
+What Powell has done—and has encouraged his colleagues around the world to do—is put equal emphasis on the second mandate of the Federal Reserve: full employment.

 But what about the Fed’s other mandate, price stability (or inflation)?